Meet Dino Nicosia, Fine Artist

 Below: Dino, pictured here in the 1970s, honing his craft and mastering the art of pastel portraiture.”

-The following are samples of Dino’s outstanding work in pastels and acrylic paint.
+The following are samples of Dino’s outstanding work in pastel and acrylic paint.

 Above: Pastel painting.
 My client wanted a close up of the puppy’s face which accentuates the eyes.